-- 3.7.
-The existence of health inequalities in the borough is well evidenced by our Joint Strategic Needs Assessment.
-The key findings from the Joint Strategic Needs Assessment have informed commitments in our existing work, including measures in the Health and Wellbeing strategy to address the poorer health outcomes for residents of the East of the borough.
-Everyone has the right to live a healthy life regardless of income and social status and should be able to have a good quality of life. - 3.8.
-The Joint Strategic Needs Assessment highlights inequalities in the wards in the East of the borough in life expectancy, mortality and morbidity for main diseases.
+- 3.8.
+The existence of health inequalities in the borough is well evidenced by our Joint Strategic Needs Assessment (JSNA) 2022.
+The key findings from the JSNA have informed commitments in our existing work, including measures in the Health and Wellbeing strategy to address the poorer health outcomes for residents of the East of the borough.
+Everyone has the right to live a healthy life regardless of income and social status and should be able to have a good quality of life. - 3.9.
+The JSNA highlights inequalities in the wards in the East of the borough in life expectancy, mortality and morbidity for main diseases.
 Overall life expectancy in the borough is 78.6 years in males and 83.5 years in females, and healthy life expectancy is 66.6 years in males and 67.1 years in females.
-The gap in life expectancy between the 10% most deprived, primarily in the East of the borough, and the 10% least deprived in Merton, is 7.7 years for males and 5 years for females. - 3.9.
-The pre-existing health inequalities have been compounded by the COVID-19 pandemic.
-The Joint Strategic Needs Assessment 2022 illustrates that "the pandemic has not impacted health and wellbeing in Merton equally, with some groups affected more than others including older people, young people, those with learning disabilities, those living in wards in the East of the borough and some ethnic minorities. - 3.10.
+The gap in life expectancy between the 10% most deprived, primarily in the East of the borough, and the 10% least deprived in Merton, is 7.7 years for males and 5 years for females.

+- 3.10.
+Pre-existing health inequalities have been compounded by the COVID-19 pandemic.
+The JSNA 2022 illustrates that "the pandemic has not impacted health and wellbeing in Merton equally, with some groups affected more than others including older people, young people, those with learning disabilities, those living in wards in the East of the borough and some ethnic minorities. - 3.11.
+We know that disabled people face inequalities around the wider determinants of health.
+For example, lower rates of employment, higher levels of unemployment and earning less than non-disabled workers.
+We also know that disabled people face barriers around 'preventative' activities that promote health and wellbeing, for example people with a disability may face barriers to participation in sport and physical activity and are less physically active than those without a disability.
+The JSNA 2022 notes that in 2020, there were an estimated 3,789 people with a Learning Disability in Merton aged over 18, predicted to increase by 6% by 2040.
+5.1% of Merton's population aged 18-64 have impaired mobility, this increases to 18% of those aged 65+. - 3.12.
 The Health and Wellbeing Board commissioned research by Black Asian Minority Ethnic Voice and Mencap that gave an insight into the effects of the pandemic on B.A.M.E. communities and residents living with a disability.
 The findings and recommendations from this work have informed the development of our Equality, Diversity and Inclusion Strategy.
-The council is committed to working in partnership to tackle the long term impact of Covid-19 and supporting our communities to be resilient and have access to the tools to promote healthy lifestyles. - 3.11.
-In the short term we have worked with local community organisations such as Black Asian Minority Ethnic Voice and the Polish Families Association to better understand the issues their communities face and have gained insights that now inform this Strategy.
+The council is committed to working in partnership to tackle the long-term impact of Covid-19 and supporting our communities to be resilient and have access to the tools to promote healthy lifestyles. - 3.13.
+In the short term we have worked with local community organisations such as Black Asian Minority Ethnic Voice and the Polish Families Association to better understand the issues their communities face and have gained insights that now inform this Strategy. - 3.14.

-3.12.
 Going forward we will continue to work with Voluntary and Community organisations and the Integrated Care System to deliver the Health and Wellbeing strategy and the Local Outbreak Management Plan to provide fair and equal access to health care.